1000 GIS Applications & Uses

 274. Disaster Warning – Alerting citizens before a large-scale earthquake happens with a new generation of inter-operable early warning systems for multiple hazards.
 (DEWS – Distant Early Warning System for Tsunamis – uDig)

 275. Earthquake Assistance – Assisting in the aftermath of the massive Ecuador earthquake by listing “Safe Place” locations from government listings.
 (Waze Community Assistance)

 276. Disaster Debris – Estimating debris amounts to better prepare and respond to a major debris generating event.

-277. Earthquake-Landslide Susceptibility – Mapping the susceptibility of earthquake induced landslides using an artificial neural networks and factors such as slope, aspect, curvature and distance from drainage.
+277. Earthquake-Landslide Susceptibility – Mapping the susceptibility of earthquake-induced landslides using artificial neural networks and factors such as slope, aspect, curvature, and distance from drainage.
 (Earthquake-Landslide Susceptibility Using Neural Networks)

-278. Telemetry – Collecting GPS locations from collared mammals for the purpose of storing, displaying and analyzing their coordinates.
+278. Telemetry – Collecting GPS locations from collared mammals for storing, displaying, and analyzing their coordinates.

 279. Habitat Suitability – Factoring in all the variables to understand the habitat that animals select and avoid using linear regression.

 280. Land Facet Corridor Analysis – Identifying linkages between wildlife and landscapes.
 (Land Facet Corridor Analysis)